Important COVID-19 Exceptional Travel Advisory Notice

 Some local councils in Spain have banned the consumption of alcohol in the street and on-the-spot fines may be issued.
 There are strict controls on drinking and sexual activity in public places, including beaches.

 In some parts of Spain it’s against the law to be in the street wearing only a bikini or swimming shorts/trunks.
-Being bare-chested has also been banned.
+Being bare-chested has also been banned in some areas of Spain.
 Some local councils will impose fines if you’re caught wearing swimwear on the seafront promenade or the adjacent streets.

 For security reasons, some public authorities in Spain don’t allow the burka or niqab to be worn in their buildings.
-If you visit Town Councils wearing a burka or niqab, you may be asked to remove it while in the building.
+If you visit town council buildings wearing a burka or niqab, you may be asked to remove it while inside.